gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

         role: backend
     ```

-1. Update the `backend` pod's startup command.
+1. Update the `backend` Pod startup command.

     ```yaml
     command: ["app", "-mode=backend", "-run-migrations", "-port=8080", "-db-host=db", "-db-password=very-secret-password" ]
     ```

 1. Redeploy the `backend`.
-Note that `kubectl apply` will not work for us this time, because we are updating the pod startup command.
-Use `kuectl delete backend` to delete the pod and then recreate it.
+Note that `kubectl apply` will not work for us this time, because we are updating the Pod startup command.
+Use `kuectl delete backend` to delete the Pod and then recreate it.

-1. Create a `backend` Service.
-Create and deploy `manifests/backend-svc.yaml`
+1. Create and deploy a `backend` Service file `manifests/backend-svc.yaml`.

     ```yaml
     kind: Service